What’s the Difference Between an Infrared Sauna and an Infrared Body Wrap?

 Far infrared energy warms the body just as natural sunlight does and it can be easily absorbed by the body because it’s also emitted by the body.
 If you’ve been researching infrared and the health benefits it can provide you have most likely also come across infrared heaters or heat lamps.
 These devices often utilize near infrared and mid infrared heat and they can be quite hot, only allowing the user to receive a 20 to 30-minute session.
 Similarly, infrared sauna sessions typically max-out at around 30 minutes as the human body cannot withstand a longer session of breathing in the heat.

 The creation of infrared body wraps changed the game and we asked Dr. Aaron Flickstein to expand on this topic.
 “In my experience, both infrared saunas and infrared body wraps can assist with wellness benefits,” said Flickstein.
 Within his practice Dr. Flickstein has observed the following differences.

-- A body wrap can allow the client or patient to lay down and relax as they are enveloped in infrared heat.
+- A sauna detox wrap can allow the client or patient to lay down and relax as they are enveloped in infrared heat.

 - Those looking to achieve weight loss goals or enjoy privacy often prefer a wrap because they can participate solo.

-- During a wrap the participant can enjoy the benefits of infrared saturation while keeping their lungs happy breathing cooler air.
+- During a wrap the participant can enjoy the benefits of infrared saturation such as increased core body temperature and improved blood circulation while keeping their lungs happy breathing cooler air.

 - Infrared heat seems to be more effective when it does not have to travel through as much space to reach the body.
 For example, the gap between your body and the radiant heating elements in a sauna may be from 6 inches to a couple of feet with the space lowering the effective amount of energy reaching your skin.
 During a wrap the design permits gaps of 1 millimeter to perhaps 6 inches; less loss due to distance means more energy and more sweat.